HubSpot/hubspot-api-python/sample-apps/trello-app/README.md

 ```bash
 docker-compose up --build
 ```

-You should now be able to navigate to [http://localhost:5000](http://localhost:5000) and use the application.
+Copy Ngrok url from console.
+Now you should now be able to navigate to that url and use the application.